-Yawning is a bit of a mystery, and scientists still don’t know the real cause of this phenomenon.
-Like most other vertebrates, it’s very common for parrots to yawn, which they do for several reasons.
+Like most other vertebrates, it’s common for parrots to yawn, which they do for several reasons.

 What Makes Parrots Yawn?

-As described by Scientific American, yawning is a sign of tiredness and changing conditions within the body.
+As described by Scientific American, yawning is a sign of tiredness and changing body conditions.
 Parrots yawn when they’re fatigued, when awakening, and any other time their alertness is shifting.

 - Feather plucking

 If you notice any of these symptoms, double-check your parrot’s sleeping area to check it’s not too noisy and there’s enough darkness at nighttime.
 If not, your parrot will struggle to get the 10 to 12 hours of sleep it needs.
 To sleep soundly, parrots also need a: